MEET THE LAB

 Ali Yousefi, B.S.
 UCSC

-Priyanka Panchal (NIH ACCESS Scholar), Undergraduate at Monterey Peninsula Community College
+Priyanka Panchal (NIH ACCESS Scholar), B.S.
+UC Davis

 Dr. Alicia Michael, Ph.D.
-UCSC; EMBO Postdoctoral Fellow, Lab of Nico Thoma (FMI, Basel, Switzerland)
+UCSC; EMBO and HFSP Postdoctoral Fellow, Lab of Nico Thomä (FMI, Basel, Switzerland)

 Divya Ramani, B.S.
 UCSC